 - 8.125.9.A.
 If a provider is required to possess a license or certification in order to provide services or supplies in the State of Colorado, then that provider must be so licensed as a condition of enrollment as a Medicaid provider. - 8.125.9.B.
-As a condition of enrollment, any required licenses must be active without any current limitations.
+Required licenses must be kept current and active without any current limitations throughout the term of the agreement.

-8.125.10 RE-VALIDATION
+8.125.10 REVALIDATION